osuosl/timesync/source/draft_api.rst

 POST /projects and DELETE /projects/:slug are only accessible to admin users.
 POST /projects/:slug is accessible to that project's manager(s).

-POST /times is accessible to any user under two conditions:

-* The 'user' field of the posted time is the same as the user authenticating; and,
+POST /times is accessible to that project's member(s), given that the 'user' field of the posted time is the user authenticating.
-* The 'project' field of the posted time refers to a project to which the user belongs.